 Sometimes you may need to convert dates and times from one time zone to another in a Generic Inquiry.

-Now() returns current datetime in current user’s timezone.
+- Now() returns current datetime in database time zone.

-Thus, UTCNow()-Now() gives you current time difference between UTC and your local timezone.
+UTCNow()-Now() gives you current time difference between UTC and your database time zone.